Lorandil/Tiny-invaders-v4.2/README.md

 # Credits

-I really want to thank Daniel for all the fun this project gave me, this really was a challenge and I learned a lot about optimizing for size (and speed) on ATtinys (and about how frustratingly clever the GCC already is...).
+I really want to thank Daniel from Électro L.I.B for his great work in the TinyJoypad project.
+Working on this project gave me a lot of fun, this really was a challenge and I learned a lot about optimizing for size (and speed) on ATtinys (and about how frustratingly clever the GCC already is...).

 # License